British, EU leaders to meet as Brexit deadline looms

 Continue Reading Below

-The U.K. and the European Union agreed last week on a 585-page document sealing the terms of Britain's departure, but are still working to nail down agreement on future relations.

-EU leaders will meet in Brussels on Sunday to rubber-stamp the deal, but sticking points remain.
+The U.K. and the European Union agreed last week on a 585-page document sealing the terms of Britain's departure, but are still working to nail down agreement on future relations before EU leaders meet in Brussels on Sunday to rubber-stamp the package.

+But May is under intense pressure from pro-Brexit and pro-EU British lawmakers, with large numbers on both sides of the debate opposing the divorce deal.
+Brexiteers think it will leave the U.K. tied too closely to EU rules, while pro-Europeans say it will erect new barriers between Britain and the bloc, its neighbor and biggest trading partner.

+May fended off a barrage of criticism from both opposition and government legislators Wednesday during her weekly Commons question-and-answer session dominated by Brexit.

+May replied that "we want to ensure we continue to have a close trading relationship with the European union" after Brexit.

+She said the alternative to the agreement was either "more uncertainty, more division or it could risk no Brexit at all."

+As May flew to meet Juncker, some aspects of the future relationship agreement remained unresolved.
 Spain has said it will vote against if Gibraltar's future isn't considered a bilateral issue between Madrid and London.

 Spanish Prime Minister Pedro Sanchez said Tuesday that his government "cannot accept that what will happen to Gibraltar in the future depends on negotiations between the U.K. and the EU."